“Boredom is a reflection on you, not the world around you.” - Jeff Einstein

-Still, someone had to sell the surging Wall Street and high-tech cultures (not to mention all the requisite hardware and software) to Main Street America.
-Enter the production-line template for the post-modern MBA, a thoroughly digital technocrat formally trained in both marketing and financial disciplines.
-It’s no mistake that the equally rapid ascents of the Wall Street and digital media cultures coincided, as both were driven by graduates of the same MBA programs of the same schools, and both were favored stepchildren of the exact same tool: the electronic spreadsheet — without a doubt the most powerful, persuasive and thoroughly abused corporate tool of all time.
+Still, someone had to sell the surging Wall Street and digital media cultures (not to mention all the requisite hardware and software) to Main Street America.
+Enter the production-line template for the post-modern MBA, a thoroughly digital technocrat formally schooled in both marketing and financial disciplines.
+It’s no mistake that the equally rapid ascents of the Wall Street and digital media cultures coincided, as both were driven by graduates of the same MBA programs of the same schools.
+Both were favored stepchildren of the exact same tool: the electronic spreadsheet — without a doubt the most powerful, persuasive and thoroughly abused corporate tool of all time.

 Despite the counterculture hype, these were hardly the rogue advertising madmen of yesteryear.
 And they weren’t equipped with mere slogans and taglines.
 These were highly motivated, highly educated and highly financed young MBAs equipped with the most powerful business tools ever devised, tools powerful enough to eclipse (and eventually humble) even the hard-driving ambitions of those who deployed them.
 The young dot com evangelists were the 1990s versions of the highly motivated, highly educated and highly financed young physicists and scientists who gathered in Los Alamos during World War II to build the first atomic bomb.
 This generation, however, wasn’t hired and funded by a wartime government and didn’t crunch their numbers with slide rules, chalkboards and mechanical calculators.
-This generation was hired and funded instead by huge technology and media companies and rapacious venture capitalists, and their calculations were powered by a billion microchips.
+This generation was hired and funded instead by huge technology and media companies, by rapacious venture capitalists and by covert intelligence agencies.
+Their calculations were powered by a billion microchips.
 And just as the young physicists and scientists of Los Alamos ushered in the Nuclear Age, the young technologists and MBAs of the Silicon Valley in California and the Silicon Alley in New York City ushered in the Great Age of Mediation.

 WARNING: This device is exceptionally addictive.
 It was not designed to improve the quality of your life.
 It was designed specifically and explicitly to increase productivity.
 Prolonged exposure will guarantee profound unintended consequences — some of them not so good.